 Consumer ratings showcase one or more of your best survey scores below your ad text, along with a “Ratings” link.
 If people click on “Ratings,” they’ll see a more detailed view of your survey scores.

-The survey categories make sense for your industry.
+The ratings categories may be different depending upon your type of business.
 If you’re an insurance company, for example, you might see a “claims handling” category.
-More general categories, like overall satisfaction, customer service, and website quality, are also included.
+More general categories, like customer service and website quality, may also be included.

 Google Consumer Surveys